CNAG-Biomedical-Informatics/beacon2-cbi-tools/docs-site/docs/getting-started/quick-start.md

 See [Configuration](../reference/configuration) for the profile, [Annotation Data](annotation-data) for the complete setup and integration test, and [Outputs](../reference/outputs) for the resulting directory layout.

-For a connected metadata-and-variants workflow, continue with the [end-to-end tutorial](../workflows/data-beaconization).
-The [GRCh38 worked example](../examples/hg38) shows how the included 1000 Genomes subset was prepared, and the [FAQ](../troubleshooting/faq) retains common errors and fixes.
+The [end-to-end tutorial](../workflows/data-beaconization) connects the metadata and variant workflows.
+The [GRCh38 worked example](../examples/hg38) shows how the included 1000 Genomes subset was prepared, and the [FAQ](../troubleshooting/faq) covers common errors and fixes.